|

 from everything that sin becomes irrelevant.
 So you can have your cake and

 eat it too.
-At least, until the Day of Judgment.
+At least, until the day of your

 mysticism, you are pulled away from external good works, away

-from supervision by pastors and confessors, away from obedience to Church
+away from supervision by pastors and confessors, away from obedience to Church authority,

-authority, and away from reliance on the liturgical, sacramental, and devotional
+and away from reliance on the liturgical, sacramental, and devotional life of the

 The Danger of